 We saw mountain goat prints indented in the mud around the rocks.
 A breathtaking view of Lake Kathryn awaited us at the crest of the rocks.
 Lake Kathryn, the southern-most of the three Upper Redfish Lakes is named after Kathryn Mills, according to Iowa State University's archives of the Vandervelde Family Papers.
 This fact leads me to consider whether Kathryn Mills was associated with the Iowa Mountaineers, a group important to the Sawtooth Mountains' climbing history.
 This group led mountain ascents all over the world from 1940 until 1996.
 The Iowa Mountaineers claimed first-time ascents of 18 peaks in the Sawtooth Mountains in 1940's, including Warbonnet Peak in 1947, a challenging sheer-wall spire where all routes to the top are Class 5 climbing.
 Lake Kathryn is located ~ 5 miles southeast of Warbonnet Peak.

-We scrambled for 9 hours, ascending, descending and route-finding.
+We scrambled for 9 hours, ascending, descending and route-finding in the spectacular basins and forests of the Sawtooths.
 The next day we decided to hike on the established trail to Baron Lakes.
 Smoke increased that day due to fires in British Columbia and Washington state.
 We ran into six women who were camping near us at Alpine Lake.
 From them I got advice on how to make my pack lighter.